samienr/zola-website/content/blog/soundhax/index.md

 tags = ["Console modding", "Computers", "Hacks"]
 +++

+{% alert(note=true) %}
+SoundHax was patched as of firmware version 11.4 and does not work on any Nintendo 3DS system running firmware 11.4 or higher.
+{% end %}

 [SoundHax](https://soundhax.com) was one of the most accessible exploits to get unsigned code running on the Nintendo 3DS.
 It worked by abusing a bug found in the *Nintendo 3DS Sound* application with a specially-crafted `.m4a` file.

 The exploit was special as it was the first exploit on the 3DS that was free, offline, and worked on every version of the firmware as of when it was discovered.